PIFAH/CoilChoice/README.md

 # CoilChoice

-This a D3 implemnted visualization tool for choosing and understanding tradeoffs in designing electromagnetic coils to produce magnetic motive force.
+This is a visualization tool for choosing and understanding tradeoffs in designing electromagnetic coils to produce magnetic motive force.
 Try the [CoilChoice](http://pifah.github.io/CoilChoice/) Tool.

 It is part of the [Gluss Pusher](http://pifah.github.io/Gluss-Pusher/) project.